plating, anodizing, & finishing Q&As since 1989

 - Sidney BC Canada

-Full mirror appearance may not be compatible with sufficient corrosion resistance, but you could try a single-component clearcoat like Everbrite [a finishing.com supporting advertiser] or a 2-part automotive clearcoat, with or without the chromate, and see if you are satisfied with either.
-Other readers are encouraged to suggest types and technologies of clearcoats or other corrosion resisting treatments, but there are dozens if not hundreds of individual brands and we cannot post testimonials to any specific brand or supplier (why?).
-Good luck.
+Full mirror appearance may not be compatible with sufficient corrosion resistance, but you could try a single-component clearcoat like Protectaclear from Everbrite [a finishing.com supporting advertiser] or a 2-part automotive clearcoat, with or without the chromate, and see if you are satisfied with either.

-Economics, weight, appearance and other factors may well demand that this product be made of aluminum!
-Still, Robert Probert is an internationally known expert on aluminum finishing.
-Finishing.com alone has sold well over 600 copies of his book without even a single return request -- so other readers considering tubular products for salt water use may find his response quite valuable even if it's not a positive one for you :-)
+Economics, weight, appearance and other factors may well demand that your product be made of aluminum!
+Still, Robert Probert is one of the world's best known experts on aluminum finishing.
+Finishing.com alone has sold over 850 copies of his wonderful "Aluminum How-To -- the Chromating, Anodizing, Hardcoating Handbook" without ever even a single return request -- so other readers considering tubular products for salt water use may well find his response quite valuable even though it's not a positive one for you :-)

 Regards,